Lulupox/AI-Chat-SelfHost/README.md

 # AI Chat

-A simple AI with python plug to an interface with node js server to chat With ai you can train with your own data for free !
+A simple AI with python plug to an interface to chat With ai you can train with your own data for free !